mxlllmr/Delfi-PQ_integration_testing/README.md

 ## Results

 This project had the purpose to do an integrated test of the Delfi-PQ software.
 This was partially achieved by testing some subsystems and their response to an external input.
 The change in state was not only reported by the subsystem itself but by an external board (Arduino) as well.
-All the tests were successfuly demonstrated.
+All the tests were successfully demonstrated.

 The LED changed its state according to the user input and this was observed in both boards' feedback.
-When the the Arduino did not detect the correct change, an error was saved in a log file.
+When the Arduino did not detect the correct change, an error was saved in a log file.
 The ADB subsystem replied in the same way as the LED, because here the alteration was not represented by an LED, but by a power bus.
 The Arduino succesfully reported correct and incorrect (not demanded or non-existing) state changes.

 ## Issues encountered